• Skip to primary navigation

 • 1 medium onion grated on box grater (about 1 cup grated)

-• 2 tablespoon grated fennel bulb using the same box grater
+• 2 tablespoons grated fennel bulb using the same box grater

 • ½ cup brown basmati rice well rinsed